SuyashGupte/3k-generic-job-profile/JDs.md

 5) Title: Psychologist

 About the job
 Sonder is an active care technology company that helps organisations improve the wellbeing of their people so they perform at their best.
 Our mobile app provides immediate, 24/7 support from a team of safety, medical, and mental health professionals - plus onsite help for time-sensitive scenarios.
-Accredited by the Australian Council on Healthcare Standards (ACHS), our platform gives leaders the insights they need to act on tomorrow‚Äôs wellbeing challenges today.
+Accredited by the Australian Council on Healthcare Standards (ACHS), our platform gives leaders the insights they need to act on tomorrow‚s wellbeing challenges today.

 We completed a highly successful Series B capital raise in August 2022.
 With operations in Australia, New Zealand and the UK, we are at an exciting time of growth and we invite you to join us on our mission to help organisations around the world create a culture of Active Care.